 We use a variety of different double glazed units to suit the individual specification for our sash windows.
 We can make windows to suit any thickness of double glazed units, however an overall thickness of around 18mm is about the maximum you can fit before it starts to look a lot thicker than a traditional sash and case window.

 For double glazed sashes in listed buildings and conservation areas, a slimline unit is often stipulated.
-This would normally be a 14mm, 4/6/4, argon gas filled, low e glass unit, with a warm edge spacer bar for energy efficiency from our glazing division escglass.
+This would normally be a 14mm, 4/6/4, argon gas filled unit, with a warm edge spacer bar for energy efficiency and low emissivity glass for the internal pane.

 We have adjusted the profiles of our sashes to allow us the maximum detail possible to the timber moulding, as well as the maximum energy efficiency.
 Sash and case windows are a traditional design and it has always been our company’s aim to keep them as traditional looking as possible.